Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Proof of Theorem

 \subsection{Parabolic subgroups}

-In this subsection, we prove that, under Hypothesis~\ref{hy:1}, $H_v$ is not a parabolic subgroup.
+In this subsection, we prove that, under Hypothesis~\ref{hy:1}, $H_v$ can not be a parabolic subgroup.

-Suppose for a contradiction that $H_v$ is a parabolic subgroup.
+Suppose for a contradiction that $H_v$ isparabolic.
 Then $L_v$ is a parabolic subgroup of $L$.
-According to Proposition~\ref{pro:HsMs-1}, $\mathit{\Gamma}$ is $L$-arc-transitive and hence arises from a non-self-paired $L$-suborbit.
-The $L$-suborbits are well understood by the theory of $(B,N)$-pair; for a detailed discussion, refer to~\cite[Chapter~10]{BCN-book} or~\cite[Chapter~2]{Carter1985}.
-Here, we provide only a brief overview of the theory.
+According to Proposition~\ref{pro:HsMs-1}, $\mathit{\Gamma}$ is $L$-arc-transitive.
+By Lemma~\ref{lm:suborbit-doublecoset}, $v_1^{L_v}$ is a non-self-paired $L$-suborbit, and the double coset $L_vhL_v$ satisfies $h^{-1}\notin L_vhL_v$.
+The $L$-suborbits are well understood by the theory of $(B,N)$-pairs; for a comprehensive treatment we refer to~\cite[Chapter~10]{BCN-book} or~\cite[Chapter~2]{Carter1985}.
+Below we recall only the facts needed for our computation.